-The RSE may make final decisions unilaterally only to assure the functioning of the process and evaluation of whether current policies are appropriately implemented in the decision or need adjustment.
-In particular, it should be noted that final decisions about the technical content of individual documents are the exclusive responsibility of the stream approvers for those documents, as shown in the illustration in Figure 1.
+The RSE may make final decisions unilaterally only to assure the functioning of the process, and only while there is an evaluation of current policies to determine whether they are appropriately implemented in the decision or need adjustment.
+In particular, it should be noted that final decisions about the technical content of individual documents are the exclusive responsibility of the stream approvers from which those documents originate, as shown in the illustration in Figure 1.

 If informal agreements cannot be reached, then formal RSOC review and decision making may be required.
-If so, the the RSE must identify the issues involved to the community, so that the community is aware of the situation.
-The RSE will the report the issue to the RSOC for formal resolution by the RSOC with confirmation by the IAB in its oversight capacity.
+If so, the RSE must present the issues involved to the community so that the community is aware of the situation.
+The RSE will then report the issue to the RSOC for formal resolution by the RSOC with confirmation by the IAB in its oversight capacity.

-IAB and community discussion of any patterns of disputes are expected to inform future changes to Series policies including possible updates to this document.
+IAB and community discussion of any patterns of disputes are expected to inform future changes to RFC Series policies, including possible updates to this document.